eCubeGmbH/ptb-toolbox/README.md

 ## English description
 [Link zur deutschen Beschreibung](#deutsche-beschreibung)

-- Create a new git repository and copy all the stuff from this template to it.
+- Create a new git repository and copy all the files from this template to it.
-- Run `npm install` first time
+- Run `npm install` first time to install the dependencies(Chioro Standard Library).
-- Run `npm test` to run all the tests
-- To add a new tool just edit ``extension.js``.
+- To add a new tool edit ``extension.js``.
   There is an example tool called ``niceFunction``.
 The tools are written in JavaScript.
+For a detailed description of the sample code refer to the [next section](#anatomy-of-a-tool).
+- After the functions are written, run `npm test` to run all the tests and make sure everything is working properly.

+### Anatomy of a tool

 ![](https://chioro.ams3.digitaloceanspaces.com/images_toolbox/function_overview.png)